aefarrell/GasDispersion.jl/docs/src/index.md

 # GasDispersion.jl

 GasDispersion.jl aims to bring together several models for dispersion modeling of chemical releases with a consistent interface.
+Currently it is very much under development and significant portions of the code and interface are subject to change.

 ## Installation